Orbital Linearization of Smooth Completely Integrable Vector Fields: Proof of Theorem

-A-priori, the function $F$ given by Proposition \ref{prop:LinearizationUpToFlat} is not a first integral of $X$ (though it is a first integral of the linear part of $X$ in some coordinate system), and so the function $G = 2\pi F/P \lambda$ in Formula \eqref{eqn:OrbitalLinearizationElliptic} is not a first integral of $X$ in either.
-But we can normalize further in order to change $G$ into a first integral.
-Indeed, by the arguments presented above, we can assume that $G$ is a smooth first integral of $X$ plus a flat term, or we can write $G = G_1 (1+ flat),$ where $G_1$ is a first integral of $X$.
-Normalizing the new vector field $Y = X/G_1$ instead of the old $Y = X/F,$ we get a new smooth coordinate system in which $PY = (2\pi/\lambda) X^{(1)},$ where $P$ is the period function of the new vector field $Y$, and it is a smooth first integral of the type $constant + flat.$ In this new coordinate system we have that $X$ is equal to its linear part times a first integral, and Theorem \ref{thm:SmoothLinearization} is proved in the elliptic case i.e. without eigenvalue 0.
+A priori, the function $F$ given by Proposition~\ref{prop:LinearizationUpToFlat} is not a f\/irst integral of $X$ (though it is a f\/irst integral of the linear part of $X$ in some coordinate system), and so the function $G = 2\pi F/P \lambda$ in formula~\eqref{eqn:OrbitalLinearizationElliptic} is not a f\/irst integral of $X$ either.
+But we can normalize further in order to change~$G$ into a f\/irst integral.
+Indeed, by the arguments presented above, we can assume that~$G$ is a smooth f\/irst integral of $X$ plus a~f\/lat term, or we can write $G = G_1 (1+ \text{f\/lat})$, where $G_1$ is a~f\/irst integral of $X$.
+Normalizing the new vector f\/ield $Y = X/G_1$ instead of the old $Y = X/F$, we get a~new smooth coordinate system in which $PY = (2\pi/\lambda) X^{(1)}$, where $P$ is the period function of the new vector f\/ield $Y$, and it is a smooth f\/irst integral of the type $\text{const} + \text{f\/lat}$.
+In this new coordinate system we have that $X$ is equal to its linear part times a f\/irst integral, and Theorem~\ref{thm:SmoothLinearization} is proved in the elliptic case, i.e., without eigenvalue ~0.

-Since our proof for the strong hyperbolic case and the strong elliptic case also works for smooth families of integrable vector fields, Theorem \ref{thm:SmoothLinearization} is proved.
+Since our proof for the strong hyperbolic case and the strong elliptic case also works for smooth families of integrable vector f\/ields, Theorem~\ref{thm:SmoothLinearization} is proved.